 4. What are the penalties for a DV conviction?

-Since DV is an enhancement, the punishment depends on the underlying charge.
-The judge may order that the defendant be evaluated and complete a domestic violence treatment program.
+In addition, the judge may order that you be evaluated and complete a domestic violence treatment program.
 The judge may also extend the restraining order.

 - 1 to 3 years in Colorado State Prison (with mandatory 2-year parole), and/or